jamesgurung/teacher-ai/README.md

     * `Organisation__Name` - the name of your organisation
     * `Organisation__AppWebsite` - the host name where this app will be hosted, e.g. `example.com`
-    * `Organisation__UserMaxWeeklySpend` - the amount that each user is allowed to spend each week
     * `Organisation__Reviewers__0` - the email address of a user to give reviewer access, which allows them to review all users' AI conversations (subsequent reviewers can be configured by adding additional items with incrementing indices)
     * `Organisation__CountryCode` - your country code, e.g. `GB` for Great Britain (used for localised web search)
     * `Organisation__City` - your city name (used for localised web search)